How do I become a supplier?

 • How can I become a wholesale customer?

-To become a wholesale, we would require you to fill in our Wholesale Application Form via our website.
-In the drop down click on "Become a Wholesale Customer" and "Sign Up": THE MINIMUM SPEND FOR WHOLESALE CUSTOMERS IS $500 Once received and ...
+In the drop down click on "Become a Wholesale Customer" and "Sign Up": THE MINIMUM SPEND FOR WHOLESALE CUSTOMERS IS $500 Once submitted, your application will be effective immediately, allowing you to log in straight away.
+And when logged into your ...

 • Can I become a wholesale customer?